-Attractions around Bamboo Forest
+Attractions Around the Bamboo Forest

-The road is between Tenryuji Temple and Okouchi Sanso Garden, which are also popular tourist attractions.
-Different parts of the road deviate giving access to the other attractions that are inside the forest.
-Tenryuji Temple and Nonomiya Shrine serve as markers that flank each end of the road.
+The road runs between Tenryuji Temple and Okouchi Sanso Garden, which are also popular tourist attractions.
+There are some smaller roads that split off from the main road, giving access to the other attractions inside the forest.
+Tenryuji Temple and Nonomiya Shrine serve as markers that flank the end of the road.
 Within the bamboo forest, is the Nonomiya Shrine.
-In this small Shinto shrine the single imperial princesses have traveled to purify themselves before their marriage.
-The deities that are enshrined here include “Nonomiya Okami”; God of Health and Wisdom, “Shirafuku Inari Daimmyojin”; God of conception, gentle childbirth and prosperous business, “Shiramine Benzaiten” and most importantly for single women, “Nonomiya Daikokuten”; God for pairing.
+To this small Shinto shrine, single imperial princesses have traveled to purify themselves before their marriage.
+The deities that are enshrined here include Nonomiya Okami; God of Health and Wisdom, Shirafuku Inari Daimmyojin; God of conception, gentle childbirth, and prosperous business, Shiramine Benzaiten and most importantly for single women, Nonomiya Daikokuten; God for pairing.

 From Saga-Arashiyama (JR Line) or Arashiyama (Randen Line) station